circlefin/malachite/specs/english/README.md

 A detailed executable specification of these functionalities are given in Quint.
 In this (English) document we discuss some underlying principles, namely,

-- [Message handling](#messages-to-events): How to treat incoming messages.
+- [Message handling](#message-handling): How to treat incoming messages.
 Which messages to store, and on what conditions to generate consensus inputs.

 - [Round state machine](#round-state-machine): How to change state depending on the current state and a consensus input.

-## Messages to Events
+## Message Handling

 The consensus state-machine operates on complex Events that reflect the reception of one or multiple Messages, combined with state elements and the